bovirus/MiniScreenRecorder/README.md

 ## 🎯 Features

-- Select light/dark theme
+- Multiple themes to customize the look and feel of the app
 - Set frame rate and bitrate
 - Choose video codec
 - Select output format (mp4, mkv)
-- Select audio input device
+- Select audio input or output device
-- Select screen area or full screen
+- Select screen area or full screen to record
 - Multi-monitor support
 - Multi-language support